 There's much to see here.
 So, take your time, look around, and learn about us.
 We hope you enjoy our site and would like to see you at a meeting!

-Scroll down to see recent pictures and to check out our apparel for sale.
+Scroll down to see recent pictures, our complete newsletter and to check out our apparel for sale.

 CLUB MESSAGE Written by Vice President Allen Morrow